-Merging confusion, lack of merging etiquette, and delusional merging entitlement account for 4% of all traffic collisions, according to the US Department of Transportation.
-Although 4% may not seem like a lot, considering that merging takes up only a small fraction of driving time, 250,000 merging collisions per year is actually considerably high.
+Merging accidents account for 4% of all traffic collisions, according to the U.S. Department of Transportation.
+Although 4% may not seem like a lot, considering that merging takes up only a small fraction of driving time, 250,000 merging collisions per year is actually very high.

-- Decency.
+- Cooperation.
 Merging laws dictate that drivers in both lanes of traffic are responsible for merging safety.
-This means that if you’re merging you must pay attention and safely judge when to move over, and if you’re in the through lane, then it’s your responsibility to help create room for the merging vehicle.
-Unfortunately, there are times when traffic may impede this decency.
-Therefore, you must rely on laws of yielding.
+This means that if you’re merging, you must pay attention and safely judge when to move over, and if you’re in the through lane, it’s your responsibility to help create room for the merging vehicle when possible.
+Unfortunately, there are times when drivers refuse to cooperate.
+In those situations, you must rely on laws of yielding.

 - Yielding.
 When you’re attempting to merge onto a busy highway and the through traffic is not allowing you over, you must yield to them.
 Virginia law states that “No person shall stop a vehicle in such manner as to impede or render dangerous the use of the highway by others, except in the case of an emergency, an accident, or a mechanical breakdown.”
-Therefore, you cannot force through traffic to stop on your behalf.
+Therefore, you cannot force traffic to stop on your behalf.
 In addition to the law, merging traffic is better able than through traffic to slow down and wait safely, since the traffic behind them will also be slow.
 Through traffic is surrounded by high-speed vehicles, and if they’re forced to suddenly stop, the risk of getting rear-ended is much higher.
-So, slow down and yield to through traffic for both your sakes.
+So, as the merging vehicle, you must yield.

 - Liability.
 When a merging collision occurs, liability depends on several different factors: who had the right of way, timing, and circumstance.
 For instance, if the highway driver veered into the on-ramp lane for no apparent reason and crashed into you, he would be at fault, even though technically highway drivers have the right of way.

 Merging accidents can be extremely confusing and resulting injuries can be catastrophic, especially considering relative speeds of impact.
-This is why it is important to know where to turn when you’re a victim of a convergent accident.
+This is why it is important to know where to turn when you are injured in a highway merging accident.
 What you need is an experienced lawyer to help explain your rights and options.

 We know how frustrating and complicated car accident claims can be, especially when so many things can make or break your case.
-Let our experience and knowledgeable Virginia personal injury lawyers work for you.
+Let our experienced and knowledgeable Virginia car accident lawyers work for you.
 Contact us today for a free consultation.